 - 1. Fire alarm sounds/Emergency bells ring (teacher). - 2.
-All activities stop, attention is directed towards teacher. - 3.
-Children are directed to one of two exits (depending on danger and their location) - 4.
-Teacher takes attendance records and emergency phone cards, if possible. - 5.
+All activities stop, attention is directed towards educators. - 3.
+Children are directed to one of two exits (depending on danger and their location). - 4.
+Educator takes attendance records and emergency phone cards, if possible. - 5.
 Parent helper checks the room and follows the children. - 6.
 All go outside together. - 7.
-Teacher does head count and checks attendance outside. - 8.
-All proceed to Crescent Heights High School when re-entry is not advisable or possible. - 9.
+Educator does head count and checks attendance outside. - 8.
+All proceed to Crescent Heights Baptist Church when re-entry is not possible. - 9.
 Parents will be contacted for pickup when necessary.